-ACCREDITATION, LICENSURE AND APPROVAL
+ACCREDITATION, LICENSURE AND APPROVALS

-- Accredited by the Accrediting Council for Independent Colleges and Schools to award diplomas.
-The Accrediting Council for Independent Colleges and Schools is listed as a nationally recognized accrediting agency by the United States Department of Education and is recognized by the Council for Higher Education Accreditation.
-The Accrediting Council for Independent Colleges and Schools is located at 750 First Street, NE, Suite 980, Washington, D.C.
-20002-4223; (202) 336-6780, http://www.acics.org. - Certified to Operate by the State Council of Higher Education for Virginia (SCHEV). - The Commonwealth of Virginia Department of Veterans Affairs has withdrawn approval of VA education benefits for prospective or current students.
+- Everest Institute is accredited by the Accrediting Council for Independent Colleges and Schools to award diplomas.
+The Accrediting Council for Independent Colleges and Schools (ACICS) is listed as a nationally recognized accrediting agency by the United State Department of Education and is recognized by the Council for Higher Education Accreditation.
+Accrediting Council for Independent Colleges and Schools, 750 First Street, NE, Suite 980, Washington, D.C.
+20002-4241, (202) 336-6780. - Approved and regulated by the Pennsylvania State Board of Private Licensed Schools, Pennsylvania Department of Education.
+Inquiries concerning the standards of school compliance may be directed to the Pennsylvania Board of Private Licensed Schools, Pennsylvania Department of Education, 333 Market Street, Harrisburg, Pennsylvania 17126-0333, (717) 783-8228.

-Copies of accreditation, approval and membership documentation are available for inspection at the campus.
-Please contact the Campus President to review this material.
+Copies of accreditation, approval and membership documentation is available for inspection at the campus.
+Please contact the campus president to review this material.